chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

 ### Path 1

-Software development process is like being given a box of blank white puzzle pieces and a partially built puzzle & your expected to put the pieces together without knowing how the pieces fit while the pieces are randomly changing almost like your walking through labyrinth that is actively changing & you have to figure out how the pieces/modules(input-output) connect or correspond to each other
+Software development process is like being given a box of blank white puzzle pieces and a partially built puzzle & your expected to put the pieces together without knowing how the pieces fit while the pieces are randomly changing almost like your walking through maze that is constantly changing & you have to figure out how the pieces/modules(input-output) connect or correspond to each other

 While make sure you have the overall picture still in mind, but as your putting pieces together you realize there is more to the picture and your missing pieces and the picture constantly changing and may be different then you thought so as all of this is happening your basically you trying to bring order to chaos can almost be considered natural order.